 -A Minimum Legal Lineup of Two (2) Players must be present prior to the start of the first game.

 – The Away team will put its Players on the court Prior to playing the first game – with each player moving to his respective pit box.
 The Home team will then be afforded the Luxury of countering with the Players that best suits the team.

 -Home Team Throws First to Begin a Match.

 After Game 1 the Winning team will put its Team out prior to playing the first game with each player moving to his respective pit box.
-The Team that Lost the prior Match will then be afforded the luxury of countering with the Two Players that best suits the team.
+The Team that Lost the Prior Match will then be afforded the Luxury of countering with the Two Players that best suits the team.

--The Prior Game’s Winning Team will Throw First in each of the Match’s Remaining Six (6) Games.
+-After Game One, the Prior Game’s Winning Team will Throw First in each of the Match’s Remaining Six (6) Games.

 A) Fairness Provisions